 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute brings together world renowned clinicians, innovative researchers and dedicated professionals, allies in the common mission of conquering cancer, HIV/AIDS and related diseases.
 Combining extremely talented people with the best technologies in a genuinely positive environment, we provide compassionate and comprehensive care to patients of all ages; we conduct research that advances treatment; we educate tomorrow's physician/researchers; we reach out to underserved members of our community; and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.

-Reporting to the Senior Vice President and Chief Innovation Officer, the Director of Business Development will be responsible for identifying new opportunities and developing strategic relationships with industry partners.
+Reporting to the Senior Vice President and Chief Innovation Officer, the Senior Business Development Director will be responsible for identifying new opportunities and developing strategic relationships with industry partners.
 The SVP has recently reorganized the Innovation office with the vision of creating a relationship focused and creative partnering team.
 The goal of this newly designed team is to make Dana-Farber research, technology and clinical tools increasingly more accessible outside of DFCI through swift and effective development and commercialization that improve the lives of patients and lead to near term revenue generation.
 We are looking for someone who is highly creative, energetic and entrepreneurial and will bring an urgency to this role.
 We truly believe that we can accelerate the time it takes for breakthrough science to get to patients and with the right energy and relationships we can have an even bigger impact.
 Dana-Farber’s new CEO, Dr. Laurie Glimcher is positioning DFCI as “open for business” more than ever before providing more room to innovate in therapeutics, technology and clinical care.
 This new role will lead a small, existing team that will grow with the success of the office.

 Candidates MUST meet the following basic qualifications to be considered for this role: